eljeko/Mi3x-MkII-firmware/README.md

 # Mi3x MkII Firmware config

-This is a Marlin-2.0.7.2 config for my custom 3D Printer.
+This is a Marlin-2.0.7.2 config for custom Prusa i3 3D Printer.

 This version is based on this hardware: